xorel/marketplace-docs/source/service/kubernetes.rst

 .. important::

-   Both the parent relationship and the checkbox **Wait for VMs to report that they are READY via OneGate to consider them running** must be configure properly, otherwise the deployment will not work!
+   Don't forget to check ✓ the **Wait for VMs to report that they are READY via OneGate to consider them running** for both - Master and Worker and also the **Parent roles** for the Worker node.
+Otherwise the deployment will not work!
 With the wrong service template, all nodes might be started at the same time and configured as independent single-node clusters.

 At the end, click on the green **Create** button at the top.